 Spending a certain period of time outside in the daylight we produce a sufficient amount of our own vitamin D. But this is mostly valid for the warm and sunny period of the year.

-Because of climate and our indoor living style, Vitamin D deficiency is very common in middle and north Europe, particularly in winter.
+Because of the climate and our indoor living style, Vitamin D deficiency is very common in middle and northern Europe, particularly in winter.

 If you decide to supplement Vitamin D choose formulas containing fat and additionally, vitamin K. Those are best absorbed in the human body.

-The human body uses tryptophan to build the happiness hormone Serotonine as well as neurotransmitters, molecules that are used for communication between neural cells of the brain.
+The human body uses tryptophan to build the happiness hormone serotonin as well as neurotransmitters, molecules that are used for communication between neural cells of the brain.

 Therefore tryptophan plays an important role in the health and disease of the brain.
 It is known that a tryptophan-rich diet can elevate moods and reduce the chance of anxiety, irritability, and depression.